infinum/design-handbook/Design process/Product design/Motion design.md

 ### Access to project files

 - Access to Google Drive folder
-- Access to Sketch or Figma files
+- Access to Figma files
 - Access to fonts
 - Access to production and/or staging
 - Authorisation for staging when needed (banking apps)